thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### Device activity

-The device activity template is used to send notification about inactive devices.
+The device activity template is used to send notifications about whether a device is active or inactive.
 Available template parameters contain all parameters available for the [General](#general) template, plus:

 * *deviceId* - the device id as uuid string;